TechProgenitor/Qosmio-X770-X775-Hackintosh/README.md

 USB 3.0 doesn't work right out of the box.
 This can be fixed by installing a modified version of AppleUSBXHCI.kext from macOS Yosemite.
 Until the binary patches for this kext are discovered for macOS Sierra, the following steps can be used to enable the port.
 1. [Create an account on InsanelyMac](https://www.insanelymac.com/forum/register/) if you don't already have one.
 2. Download AppleUSBXHCI v710.4.11 (10.10.5).zip from [here](https://www.insanelymac.com/forum/files/file/150-patched-appleusbxhci/)
-3. Open Finder and go to `/System/Library/Extensions/IOUSBHostFamily.kext/Contents/PlugIns`
+3. Open Finder and go to<br>`/System/Library/Extensions/IOUSBHostFamily.kext/Contents/PlugIns`
 4. Rename AppleUSBXHCI.kext to AppleUSBXHCI.kext.bak
 5. Open the downloaded zip file, and place the extracted AppleUSBXHCI.kext in the same directory.
 6. [Download Kext Utility](https://cvad-mac.narod.ru/files/Kext_Utility.app.v2.6.6.zip) and run it to automatically repair permissions and update the system cache files.